 clothing, metals, and art.
 The Cherokee Indians, the upper Tennessee River people,

-became one of the nations residing along the Great River System; the Mississippi
+became one of the nations residing along the Great River; the Mississippi

 and all of its giant tributaries.
 Other nations were forming along the Great